 Thus, we can say, “mutations are helpful but not always or mutations are harmful but not always.”

-Perhaps what I think, random cancer-causing mutations are lethal because it helps to spread the mutant harmful allele in the population.
+Perhaps what I think, is random cancer-causing mutations are lethal because it helps to spread the mutant harmful allele in the population.
 In this context also, the mutations are helpful.

 Besides, using the artificial mutagenesis techniques, any new mutations can be introduced into the DNA sequence of our interest.